WTF is Quibi? A bold bet on short-form streaming

 When is the release date?

-The company hasn't specified international plans.
-Its leaders have saidsince the beginning that Quibi was designed to be a global service with global rights to stream its shows, but they haven't provided any timelines for when international expansion will happen.
+Quibi hasn't publicized its specific international expansion plans.
+Its leaders have said that Quibi was designed from the beginning to be a global service, with global rights to stream its shows.
+But they haven't provided any timelines for when international expansion will happen.

 How much does Quibi cost?